Tracktion/tracktion_engine/README.md

 ##### Welcome to the Tracktion Engine repository!
 The aim of Tracktion Engine is to provide a high level data model and set of classes for building sequence based audio applications.
 You can build anything from a simple file-player or sequencer to a full blown DAW.

+Take a look at the [features document](FEATURES.md) for the full range of features.

 ##### Supported Platforms
 - macOS
 - Windows